 - Best bamboo varieties for construction

-PHOTO CREDIT: A plant with a dark side, bamboo lurks in the shadow (Unsplash)
+PHOTO CREDIT: A plant with a dark side, bamboo lurks in the shadows (Unsplash)